Dynamics of Pseudoentanglement: Generation of Pseudoentanglement

 First, a lower bound on $\pseudothermtime{m}$ is obtained by using the monotonicity of trace norm under quantum channels: $\|\mathcal{D}(\mathcal{M})\|_{\rm tr}\leq \|\mathcal{M}\|_{\rm tr}$, where $\mathcal D$ is a dephasing super-operator that annihilates off-diagonal matrix elements: $[\mathcal D (\mathcal{M})]_{S',S''} = \delta_{S',S''} \mathcal{M}_{S',S'}$.
 This gives

 (up to negligible terms $O(m/\sqrt{K})$), which in turn implies

-Here $t_{\rm mix}^{(m)}$ is the mixing time of the Markov chain $\Phi_{m\leftarrow K}[p_t]$, studied in Sec.~\ref{sec:spreading_pe}; the lower bounds we derived there thus apply directly to the pseudothermalization time in the present problem (in one spatial dimension):
+Here $t_{\rm mix}^{(m)}$ is the mixing time of the Markov chain $\Phi_{m\leftarrow K}[p_t]$, studied in Sec.~\ref{sec:spreading_pe}; the lower bounds we derived there thus apply directly to the $m$-copy indistinguishability time in the present problem (in one spatial dimension):

-Furthermore, since the matrix $\mathcal{M}^{(m)}_{p_t}$ that controls pseudothermalization, Eq.~\eqref{eq:subsetstate_mapping2}, consists of differences $\Phi_{m+\delta\leftarrow K}[p_t] - \pi_{m+\delta}$, we can guarantee pseudothermalization once all the walks ($\delta = 0,1,\dots m$) have come sufficiently close to equilibrium.
-By properly taking into account the multiplicity of each $\delta$, we derive the following upper bound on the $m$-th pseudothermalization time (see Appendix~\ref{app:subset_ptherm_bound}):
+Furthermore, since the matrix $\mathcal{M}^{(m)}_{p_t}$ that controls distinguishability, Eq.~\eqref{eq:subsetstate_mapping2}, consists of differences $\Phi_{m+\delta\leftarrow K}[p_t] - \pi_{m+\delta}$, we can guarantee ensemble pseudothermalization once all the walks ($\delta = 0,1,\dots m$) have come sufficiently close to equilibrium.
+By properly taking into account the multiplicity of each $\delta$, we derive the following upper bound on the $m$-copy indistinguishability time (see Appendix~\ref{app:subset_ptherm_bound}):

-where $\tilde{O}$ indicates an upper bound up to logarithmic factors.
+where the latter inequality holds if we take $K$ to be quasipolynomial, i.e., $\log K = {\rm polylog}(N)$.
 Again, this is conditional on Conjecture~\ref{conjecture:relaxation}.

-Based on these bounds, summarized in Fig.~\ref{fig:generation}(b), we can conclude that \begin{enumerate}[label = (\roman*)] \item at early times $t \leq \tilde{O}(N^2, mN)$, the system {\it can} be efficiently distinguished from Haar-random at the $m$-copy level. \item at late times $t\geq \tilde{\Omega}(m^2N^2)$, the system {\it cannot} be efficiently distinguished from Haar-random at the $m$-copy level. \end{enumerate} The nature of the crossover between these two regimes is an interesting open question, see Fig.~\ref{fig:generation}(c).
+Based on these bounds, summarized in Fig.~\ref{fig:generation}(b), we can conclude that \begin{enumerate}[label = (\roman*)] \item at early times $t \leq \tilde{O}({\rm max}(N^2, mN))$, the system {\it can} be efficiently distinguished from Haar-random at the $m$-copy level. \item at late times $t\geq \tilde{\Omega}(m^2N^2)$, the system {\it cannot} be efficiently distinguished from Haar-random at the $m$-copy level. \end{enumerate} The nature of the crossover between these two regimes is an interesting open question, see Fig.~\ref{fig:generation}(c).
 Under Conjecture~\ref{conjecture:relaxation}, we have $t^{(m)}_{\rm mix}/t^{(m)}_{\rm rel} \to \infty$ in this limit for all $m$, suggestive of a cutoff phenomenon in the associated Markov chains $\Phi_{m\leftarrow K}[p_t]$.
 How would such cutoff phenomena be reflected in the quantum distinguishability measure Eq.~\eqref{eq:subsetstate_mapping1}?
 Would the latter undergo an abrupt transition, would it decay gradually, or would it exhibit more complex behavior (e.g. a sequence of pre-cutoffs associated to each $\delta$)?
 We leave this interesting question as a goal for future work.